TROYTRON/ti-mods/tutorials/Custom Orgs.md

     -	Create a new folder named “Editor” in Assets.
     -	In Editor, create a new C# script named “CreateAssetBundles”.
 Copy the script shown in the tutorial.
     -	Create new folders named “BundledAssets” and “StreamingAssets” in Assets.
-3. For safety: in the Assets folder in Unity, create the following subfolders:
+3. ~~For safety: in the Assets folder in Unity, create the following subfolders:
 “UI/Common Art/Org Logos”.
-Unsure if this step is necessary.
+Unsure if this step is necessary.~~
+    -	It turned out this is not necessary after all.
 4. Import all desired logos into the Org Logos folder in Unity.
 Drag-and-drop from Windows Explorer is sufficient.
 Make sure to include the existing game logos!
 5. Ctrl+A to select all the logos you just imported.
 6. In the Inspector pane in Unity (should already be open on the right of the screen) you should see “[number] Texture 2Ds Import Settings” near the top.
 Below that is a drop-down menu marked “Texture Type”.
 Change this from “Default” to “Sprite (2D and UI)”.
 Click “Apply” further down.